Does

 (The Biology of Mental Disorders, U.S. Gov't Printing Office,

 1992, pp. 13-14, 46-47).
-In his book The Essential Guide to
+In his book The Essential Guide

-Columbia University psychiatry professor Jack
+Psychiatric Drugs, Columbia University psychiatry professor

-M. Gorman, M.D., said "We really do not know what causes any
+M. Gorman, M.D., said "We really do not know what causes

 psychiatric illness" (St. Martin's Press, 1990, p.
 316).
-In his

 book The New Psychiatry another Columbia University psychiatry